 Fresh Ink the teen poetry and short story writing contest launched in 2000 was held again and opened to teens across the region of Niagara.
 A total of 130 submissions were received.
 TD Canada Trust was the corporate sponsor.

-Teens may earn their 40-hour community service credit through various assignments in the Special Collections department.
+The Library also offers teens the opportunity to earn their 40-hour community service credit through various assignments in the Special Collections department.